 Sections 2 and 3 contain general information about the IBIS versions and the general rules and guidelines.
 Several progressions of IBIS documents are referenced in Section 2 and in the discussion below.
-They are IBIS Version 1.1 (ratified August 1993), IBIS Version 2.1 (ratified as ANSI/EIA-656 in December 1995), IBIS Version 3.2 (ratified as ANSI/EIA-656-A in October 1999 and renewed on August 17, 2005), IBIS Version 4.2 (ratified as ANSI/EIA-656-B on March 1, 2007), IBIS Version 5.0 (ratified on August 29, 2008)-and, IBIS Version 5.1 (ratified on August 24, 2012), and IBIS Version 6.0 (ratified on XX XX, XXXX).
+They are IBIS Version 1.1 (ratified August 1993), IBIS Version 2.1 (ratified as ANSI/EIA-656 in December 1995), IBIS Version 3.2 (ratified as ANSI/EIA-656-A in October 1999 and renewed on August 17, 2005), IBIS Version 4.2 (ratified as ANSI/EIA-656-B on March 1, 2007), IBIS Version 5.0 (ratified on August 29, 2008) and), IBIS Version 5.1 (ratified on August 24, 2012)), and IBIS Version 6.0 (ratified on September 20, 2013).

-The functionality of IBIS follows in Sections 3.13.13.13.13.14.13A (formerly Section 3A) through hSection 8.
-Sections 3.13.13.13.14.13A through 6 describe the format of the core functionality of IBIS Version 1.1 and the extensions in later versions.
+The functionality of IBIS follows in SectionsSection 3.1 (formerly Section 3A) through Section 8.
+Sections 3.1 through 6 describe the format of the core functionality of IBIS Version 1.1 and the extensions in later versions.
 The data in these sections are contained in .ibs files.
 Section 7 describes the package model format of IBIS Version 2.1 and a subsequent extension.
 Package models can be formatted within .ibs files or can be formatted (along with the Section file header keywords) as .pkg files.
 Section 8 contains the Electrical Board Description format of IBIS Version 3.2.
-Along with Section 4 header information, electrical board descriptions must be contained in separate rebd files.
+Along with Section 0 header information, electrical board descriptions must be contained in separate .ebd files.

-Sections 10.16C, 10.240, and 111211 (formerly Sections 6C, 10, and 11, respectively) are new in IBIS Version 5.0 and contain reference and modeling information related to the algorithmic modeling interface (AMI) support, and EMI parameters.
-Sections 6.46D and 10.310A (formerly Sections 6D and 10A, respectively) are new in IBIS Version 5.1, to place test loads and data appropriately in the keyword hierarchy and to more fully describe algorithmic models, respectively.
+Sections 10.1, 1.1, and 11 (formerly Sections 6C, 10, and 11, respectively) are new in IBIS Version 5.0 and contain reference and modeling information related to the algorithmic modeling interface (AMI) support, and EMI parameters.
+Sections 1.1 and 10.3 and (formerly Sections 6D and 10A, respectively) are new in IBIS Version 5.1, to place test loads and data appropriately in the keyword hierarchy and to more fully describe algorithmic models, respectively.
 Section 10.5 is added in IBIS Version 6.0, to describe the keyword, AMI parameters, and data flow associated with repeaters.
 IBIS Version 6.0 also modifies the organization of the document.